Assistant Researcher programme

 Successful candidates have:

-• Strong research and communications skills
+• Strong research and analysis skills

 • A keen interest in public policy and/or international affairs